 This beast also wears “the name of blasphemy” on his heads.
 The word for blasphemy indicates evil speaking, defaming, and despising the name of God.
 This beast will be an enemy of all that is godly.
-By the way, that has been a true characterization of the 7 kingdoms represented by the heads.

-It seems to indicate to me that the Antichrist will possess the combined strengths of the rulers represented by the kingdoms Daniel saw.
+It seems to indicate that the Antichrist will possess the combined strengths of the rulers represented by the kingdoms Daniel saw.
 Then we are told that the beast is given his power (includes miraculous power), seat (his throne, his position), and great authority (includes ability, privilege, superhuman mastery, jurisdiction) by the dragon, already identified as Satan.

 Rev. 13:3 And I saw one of his heads as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast.